keten-group/DPD-Silk-Analysis-Package/README.md

 - **equil_shear_stretch.in** – LAMMPS input file to run equilibration, shear, post-shear equilibration, and stretch simulations which does not include parameters for bead type ‘c’ sticky terminal regions.
 Data file name in “# file name” section must match the ‘.data’ file output by **Generate_Configuration_Sticky.m**.
 INPUTS: Requires **spider_....data**.
 OUTPUTS: **equil_11111.dcd, equil_11111_unwrap.dcd, shear_11111.dcd, shear_11111_unwrap.dcd, equil_after_shear_11111_unwrap.dcd, equil_after_shear_11111_unwrap.dcd, stretch_11111.dcd, stretch_11111_unwrap.dcd, all_stress_11111.txt**.

 - **view.vmd** – Generates an appealing visualization for the default simulation.
 Run this script in VMD using the command ‘source view.vmd’.
+Comment and uncomment 'mol addfile' commands as necessary to load correct .dcd files.
+Change the 'set data_filename' and 'set seed' commands at the top reflect the name of the lammps data file used for your simulation and the chosen random seed respectively.

 - **submit.sh** – Bash commands necessary to run the LAMMPS simulation using mpi.